robin-schneider/cicy-fourfolds/README.md

 python BOHB.py --min_budget=10 --max_budget=100 --nfold=4 --shared_directory=bohb4 --hodge=-1 --classification=0
 ```

-Such a scan will take even more time and the results were not coming close to the accuracy in all four hodge numbers as found by the [CICYminer](https://github.com/thesfinox/ml-cicy-4folds).
+Such a scan will take even more time and the results are not comparable to the accuracy in all four hodge numbers as found by the [CICYminer](https://github.com/thesfinox/ml-cicy-4folds).
+That is because the current implementation only shares the Inception-blocks but does not give separate Inception-modules to each task.
+It also doe not utilize the Huber Loss.
+Training with additional aux-losses further increases computation time significantly.

 ## Notebooks